Visually Descriptive Language Model for Vector Graphics Reasoning: Framework

+\blabbr provides precise visual details that are highly complementary to the semantic-centric visual features from pretrained visual encoders, such as CLIP.
+Its textual nature further facilitates direct integration into an inference-only LLM or LMM reasoner.

-We explore two variants of \ours, namely \textbf{\ourstxt} and \textbf{\oursmm}, depending on the type of reasoner applied. \ourstxt leverages a text-only LLM as the reasoner and solely uses \bl to represent the visual information, whereas \oursmm leverages an multimodal LMM as the reasoner, which can additionally take the original image as visual input.
+We explore two variants of \ours: \textbf{\oursmm} and \textbf{\ourstxt}, based on the type of reasoner applied.
+By default, \ours utilizes a multimodal LMM as the reasoner, referred to as \oursmm, which takes both the original image and the \blabbr perception as input.
+To examine the efficacy of using \blabbr to represent visual information, we also consider \ourstxt, which uses a text-only LLM as the reasoner.
 A detailed execution trace of the \oursfull functions is illustrated in Figure~\ref{fig:overview}.
 We observe that a strong reasoner, such as GPT-4~\citep{openai2023gpt4}, without any fine-tuning, can effectively perform various types of task-specific reasoning based on the \blabbr representation.
 This includes identifying higher-level concepts, computing measurements, examining spatial relations, and performing multi-step reasoning.
 The reasoning procedure is also more explainable and transparent compared to the output of existing monolithic LMMs.